arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 -----------------------

-We can expand on the :ref:`single segment cell example <gs_single_cell>` to create a more complex single cell model, and going through the process in more detail.
+We can expand on the :ref:`single segment cell example <gs_single_cell>` to create a more complex single cell model, and go through the process in more detail.

 We start by building the cell.
 This will be a *cable cell* with complex geometry and dynamics which can be constructed from 3 components: